reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 in any way.
 So we must write every unit test self-contained and independent of test execution order.

 It's likely that the errors in non-self-contained test cases are caused by setup blocks that declare behavior shared between test methods.
-If we need to add a new behavior at the end of the block, each previous declaration must be executed before we are able to call ours.
+If we need to add a new behavior at the end of the block, each previous declaration must be executed before we can to call ours.
 Or vice versa: if a new declaration is inserted at the beginning, causes a shift of all other declarations towards the end.
 At least now our alarm bell should ring, and it's time to reconsider our test case!